Precision spectral estimation at sub-Hz frequencies: closed-form posteriors and Bayesian noise projection: Bayesian inference for spectral quantities

+To further illustrate this point, we compare the predictions of the posterior in \Cref{eq:invgjef} to those of the simplified, Gaussian-based frequentist method, which defines equal-tail credible intervals for $ S $ as $ S \in \left(\Pi \pm k s_\Pi / \sqrt{M} \right) $, where $ s_\Pi $ is the periodogram sample standard deviation.
+The parameter $ k $ determines the likelihood $ \ell(k) $ of the interval.
+Since this method is based on Gaussian statistics, it yields $\ell(1) \approx 0.68$, $\ell(2) \approx 0.95$, and $\ell(3) \approx 0.997$.
 We also include in the comparison a variant of this method that accounts for the fact that, in Gaussian statistics, $ t = (S_t - \Pi) / (s_\Pi / \sqrt{M}) $ follows a Student's $t$-distribution with $ M - 1 $ degrees of freedom.
-Thus, in the calculation of the equal-tail credible intervals, it would be more accurate to replace $ -k $ by the $\frac{\ell}{2}$-quantile of the Student-$ t $ distribution with $ M - 1 $ degrees of freedom, and $ +k $ by the $ (1 - \frac{\ell}{2}) $-quantile.
+Thus, in the calculation of the equal-tail credible intervals, it would be more accurate to replace $ -k $ by the ${\ell}/{2}$-quantile of the Student-$ t $ distribution with $ M - 1 $ degrees of freedom, and $ +k $ by the $ (1 - {\ell}/{2}) $-quantile.

 To perform the comparison, we have done a simulation.
 Each trial of this simulation consists of the following steps. \begin{itemize} \item We extract $M$ samples $\Pi_i$ from a $\Gamma(1,1)$ distribution, thus simulating $M$ periodograms of a process with true PSD $S_\text{true}=1$. \item From the samples above, we calculate the sample mean $\Pi$ and standard deviation $s_\Pi$.
 From these we calculate the credible intervals with likelihoods $\ell(1)$, $\ell(2)$ and $\ell(3)$.
 We do this for all three methods: the direct frequentist method, the Student-t variant, and the Bayesian posterior in Eq.~\eqref{eq:invgjef}. \item We check which, if any, of these 9 intervals contains the true value $S_\text{true}=1$. \end{itemize}